-- The fourth data protection principle (the data accuracy principle) requires that data controllers ensure personal data is accurate and, where necessary, up to date. - The DPL includes, indirectly, a right for individuals to have inaccurate personal data rectified or completed if it is incomplete, insofar as the data controller is convinced of the validity of the request.
+- The fourth data protection principle (the data accuracy principle) requires that data controllers ensure personal data is accurate and, where necessary, up to date. - The DPA includes, indirectly, a right for individuals to have inaccurate personal data rectified or completed if it is incomplete, insofar as the data controller is convinced of the validity of the request.
 Although there is no explicit legal obligation for the data controller to act on a direct request for rectification from an individual, as a matter of fairness derived from the first data protection principle, and also as a consequence of the fourth data protection principle (data accuracy), data controllers should correct inaccurate data and update outdated data without undue delay. - An individual can complain to the Ombudsman, who may issue an order for rectification, blocking, erasure or destruction of the data in question where the complaint is upheld. - In certain circumstances a request for rectification can be refused.

-Preparing for requests for rectification We know how to recognize a request for rectification and we understand when this right applies.
-We understand when we can refuse a request and are aware of the information we need to provide to individuals when we do so.
-Complying with requests for rectification We have processes in place to ensure that we respond to a request for rectification without undue delay.
-We have appropriate systems to rectify or complete information, or provide a supplementary statement.
-We have procedures in place to inform any recipients if we rectify any data we have shared with them.
+Checklist Preparing for requests for rectification $\square$ We know how to recognize a request for rectification and we understand when this right applies. $\square$ We understand when we can refuse a request and are aware of the information we need to provide to individuals when we do so.
+Complying with requests for rectification $\square$ We have processes in place to ensure that we respond to a request for rectification without undue delay. $\hfill\square$ We have appropriate systems to rectify or complete information, or provide a supplementary statement. $\hfill \square$ We have procedures in place to inform any recipients if we rectify any data we have shared with them.

-- What is the right to rectification?
+- o What is the right to rectification?

-- What do you need to do?
+- o What do you need to do?

-- When is data inaccurate?
+- o When is data inaccurate?

-- What should you do about data that records a mistake?
+- o What should you do about data that records a mistake?

-- What should you do about data that records a disputed opinion?
+- o What should you do about data that records a disputed opinion?

-- What should you do while you are considering the accuracy?
+- o What should you do while you are considering the accuracy?

-- What should you do if you disagree with the request for rectification?
+- o What should you do if you disagree with the request for rectification?

-- How can you recognize a request?
+- o How can you recognize a request?

 - o Can you charge a fee?

-- How long do you have to comply?
+- o How long do you have to comply?

 - o Can you ask an individual for ID?

-- o Do you have to tell other organizations if you rectify personal data?
+- o Do you have to tell other organisations if you rectify personal data?